Cinegy/TsMuxer/README.md

 Well, we've added everything you need into a single teeny-tiny EXE again, which just depends on .NET 4.5.
 And then we gave it all a nice Apache license, so you can tinker and throw the tool wherever you need to on the planet.

-Just run the EXE from inside a command-prompt, and the application will just run - although you might want to provide it with some arguments.
+Just run the EXE from inside a command-prompt, and the application will just run - although you might want to provide it with some arguments too.

 ## Command line arguments: